microsoft/TypeScript-repos-automation/README.md

 npm start
 ```

 To do this you need to have the [Azure Functions Core Tools](https://docs.microsoft.com/en-us/azure/azure-functions/functions-run-local) set up.
-Expect this install to take some time - it's the actual runtime used on the server's.
+Expect this install to take some time - it's the actual runtime used on the server in Azure.

 Windows users: